Circles.Life Mobile Phone Plans Review

 As a Mobile Virtual Network Operator (MVNO), Circles.Life doesn’t own or operate its own mobile network.
 Instead, Circles.Life runs on Optus‘ full 4G Plus and 3G networks, which cover 98.5% of Australians.
 4G Plus is available to 97.3% of the Australian population and offers super-fast data speeds, both inside major metro locations and in more regional areas.

 As Circles.Life uses all of Optus’ 3G and 4G Plus networks, you’ll get the same coverage on a Circles.Life plan as any customers using Optus directly.
-One exception is Optus’ burgeoning 5G network, which is currently only available to a small percentage of Optus users.
+One exception is Optus’ 5G network, which is currently being rolled out Australia-wide and may not be as widely available.
+Currently, Circles.Life does not offer 5G plans, although some other MVNOs on the Optus network do.

 Features and bonuses

 - International calls: International calls are available to a range of countries, but are not included in your monthly plan fee.
-All overseas calls are charged on a per-minute basis, and charges will be added to your monthly bill.
+You’ll need to add on a call pay for $8 per month for 300 minutes, with call rates varying between countries.

 - International roaming: Roaming outside Australia is available in selected countries and can be switched on via the Circles.Life app.
-Rates will vary by country and roaming is charged on a per-use basis, but is capped at $300 per month; after this cap has been reached, you can contact Circles.Life to switch roaming back on.
+Rates will vary by country and roaming is charged on a per-use basis.

 Circles.Life contact details & customer support